bingranw/gifDisplay/README.md

 * this version works under CMSSW_9_2_13, NOT tested in other version of CMSSW

-email hualin.mei@cern.ch if you have any suggestions and questions
+email hualin.mei@cern.ch if you have any suggestions or questions